fermartv/emt_madrid/README.md

 **state**:\
  _(int)_\
- Arrival time in minutes for the next of the given line at the stop.
+ Arrival time in minutes for the next bus.
 It will show "-" when there are no more buses coming and 30 when the arrival time is over 30 minutes.

 ### Attributes

 **later_bus**:\
  _(int)_\
- Arrival time in minutes for the second bus of the given line at the stop.
+ Arrival time in minutes for the second bus.
 It will show "-" when there are no more buses coming and 30 when the arrival time is over 30 minutes.

 **bus_stop_id**:\
  _(int)_\